-Wood windows are traditional, durable, and provide excellent insulation.
-Wood windows are constructed by a craftsman or factory.
-Sections of wood are precisely cut to come together in a miter shaped like the box frame.
-The muntins and sashes are all constructed from wood and milled and routed to have the precise shapes that are desired for your windows.
-They are generally nailed, screwed and glued together.
+Wood windows are traditional and durable, and they provide excellent insulation.
+Sections of wood are cut precisely in a miter that’s shaped like the box frame.
+The muntins and sashes are all constructed from wood and milled and routed into the customized shapes for your windows.
+They are generally nailed, screwed, and glued together.
 Caulk is also used to help seal the sections of wood used to construct the frame.

-Wooden windows are a good option for homeowners looking for replacements that add value to their home.
-Wooden windows have a traditional charm which looks great in older homes as well as modern ones.
+- Aesthetic: Wooden windows have a traditional charm that looks great in older or modern homes.
 There are many different types of wood to choose from, and they can be painted or stained different colors to work with just about any design that you have in mind.

-Wood is an excellent insulator and wooden windows can be highly efficient when paired with quality insulating glass.
+- Insulation: Wood is an excellent insulator, and wooden windows can be highly efficient when paired with quality insulating glass.

-Wooden windows aren’t susceptible to the expansion and contraction that vinyl and aluminum windows suffer from during temperature changes.
-While wood expands and contracts from moisture exposure, properly painting the frame reduces this risk.
+- Resilience: Wood windows aren’t susceptible to the expansion and contraction that vinyl and aluminum windows suffer from during temperature changes.
+While wood expands and contracts from moisture exposure, properly painting the frame will reduce this risk.
 Wood is durable and known for standing up to hard use.
 Hardwoods are particularly resilient and will hold up over time when well cared for.
-Additionally, wooden windows are less likely to lose their seal than vinyl or aluminum.
+Wood windows are also less likely to lose their seal than vinyl or aluminum.

-Wood frames are environmentally friendly since they can be reused, recycled, and sustainably sourced.
+- Eco-friendly: Wood frames are a “green” choice since they can be reused, recycled, and sustainably sourced.
 Many can even be composted once the paint is removed.
-Wooden windows add value to a home for their quality, charming aesthetics, and durability.

-Wooden windows are one of the most expensive options on the market today, though the price depends on the type of wood used.
+- Price: Wood windows are one of the most expensive options on the market today, though the price depends on the type of wood used.
 Hardwoods tend to be more expensive but they are also the most durable.
-Due to the higher cost, buying wooden window frames should be considered a long term investment for the home.
+Due to the higher cost, buying wooden window frames should be considered a long-term investment.

 Consider the Type of Wood